Analysis | The best prop bets for Super Bowl LV

 Under 2 -140

-The Bucs have also registered seven sacks in three playoff games including five against the Green Bay Packers in the NFC championship game.
+The Bucs have registered seven sacks in three playoff matchups, including five against the Green Bay Packers in the NFC championship game.

 — Neil Greenberg